 - You will then be allowed to make a phone call to contact family, friends, or bail bondsman.

-- If you think you will get released quickly, they will let you keep wearing street clothes, but if you are not expected to make bail quickly you you will have to wear a jail issued jumpsuit.
+- If you think you will get released quickly, they will let you keep wearing street clothes, but if you are not expected to make bail quickly you will have to wear a jail issued jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should tell your story so other people can learn from your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that could help other people that get arrested to get through jail intake?

 Click here to tell about all about it